Alphonse Antonio de Sarasa

-Alphonse Antonio de Sarasa was a Jesuit mathematician who contributed to the understanding of logarithms, particularly as areas under a hyperbola.
+Alphonse Antonio de Sarasa, SJ was a Jesuit mathematician who contributed to the understanding of logarithms, particularly as areas under a hyperbola.

+Biography

 Alphonse de Sarasa was born in 1618, in Nieuwpoort in Flanders.
 In 1632 he was admitted as a novice in Ghent.
 It was there that he worked alongside Gregoire de Saint-Vincent whose ideas he developed, exploited, and promulgated.
 According to Sommervogel, Alphonse de Sarasa also held academic positions in Antwerp and Brussels.

 In 1649 Alphonse de Sarasa published Solutio problematis a R.P.
 Marino Mersenne Minimo propositi.
 This book was in response to Marin Mersenne's pamphlet "Reflexiones Physico-mathematicae" which reviewed Saint-Vincent's Opus Geometricum and posed this challenge: